codethor0/human-behaviour-convergence/docs/DEMO_FEATURES.md

 ## Overview

 The interactive demo is a fully client-side forecasting simulation that runs entirely in the browser.
-No backend required—perfect for GitHub Pages deployment!
+No backend required.
+Perfect for GitHub Pages deployment.

 ---